Achievable rate region for three user discrete broadcast channel based on coset codes: Introduction

-The role of structured codes for improving information theoretic rate regions began with the ingenious technique of K\"orner and Marton \cite{197903TIT_KorMar} proposed for the source coding problem of reconstructing modulo$-2$ sum of distributed binary sources.
-Han and Kobayashi \cite{198701TIT_HanKob} categorized a class of function reconstruction problems for which K\"orner and Marton's technique provided strict gains over the largest known rate regions using unstructured codes.
-Ahlswede and Han \cite{198305TIT_AhlHan} proposed a universal coding technique that brings together coding techniques based on unstructured and structured codes\footnote{Indeed, the coding techniques based on structured codes do not substitute for coding techniques based on unstructured codes.
-For example, lossless reconstruction of a pair of sources with two source codes that are partitioned using a common channel code can be strictly sub optimal.
-Similarly, the technique of partitioning independent source codes using independent channel codes is sub optimal for the problem of lossless reconstruction of modulo$-2$ sum of a class of binary sources.}.
-More recently, there is a wider interest \cite{200710TIT_NazGas,200912arXiv_CadJaf} in developing coding techniques for particular problem instances that perform better than the best known techniques based on unstructured codes.
-Philosof and Zamir \cite{200906TIT_PhiZam} employ nested linear codes to communicate over a particular binary doubly dirty multiple access channel (MAC) and analytically prove strict sub-optimality of best known coding technique based on unstructured independent codes.
-Bresler, Parekh and Tse \cite{201009TIT_BreParTse} study the problem of characterizing approximate capacity of many-to-one Gaussian interference channels and demonstrate the need for lattice codes.
-Sridharan et. al. \cite{200809Allerton_SriJafVisJafSha} employ lattice based scheme to prove achievability of rates not contained within the largest known achievable rate region using unstructured independent codes.
+Related Works: The use of structured codes for improving information theoretic rate regions began with the ingenious technique of K\"orner and Marton \cite{197903TIT_KorMar}, proposed for the source coding problem of reconstructing modulo$-2$ sum of distributed binary sources.
+Ahlswede and Han \cite[Section VI]{198305TIT_AhlHan} proposed a universal coding technique that brings together coding techniques based on unstructured and structured codes.
+More recently, there is a wider interest \cite{200710TIT_NazGas,200808TIT_CadJaf,200912arXiv_CadJaf} in developing coding techniques for particular problem instances that perform better than unstructured codes.
+In \cite{200906TIT_PhiZam} nested linear codes are employed to communicate over a particular binary doubly dirty multiple access channel (MAC).
+The use of structured codes for interference channels (referred to as interference alignment) toward improved achievable rate region has been addressed in several works \cite{201009TIT_BreParTse,200809Allerton_SriJafVisJafSha,201408TIT_HonCai, 201407TIT_KriJaf,201207ISIT_PadSahPra}.